ozym/haz/geonet-rest/assets/docs/index.md

 ## Quakes ## {#quakes}

-Rerturns quakes possibly felt in the New Zealand region during the last 365 days up to a maximum of 100 quakes.
+Returns quakes possibly felt in the New Zealand region during the last 365 days up to a maximum of 100 quakes.

     [GET] /quake?MMI=(int)